Contemporary dance: Dance technique

 Some well-known choreographers and creators of contemporary dance created schools and techniques of their own.
 Paul Taylor developed a dance technique called Taylor technique, which is now taught at modern dance schools like The Ailey School in New York City.

+Additionally, choreographers like William Forsythe developed techniques that deconstructed classical dance vocabulary and expanded both the technical and conceptual possibilities of contemporary dance.
+According to the International Encyclopedia of Dance, William Forsythe has established a framework for his conceptual ballets which do not conform to a fixed style but instead integrate elements from various trends in contemporary art and thought.
+His productions utilize language, song, film, video, sculpture, and electronic sounds, as well as amplified noises generated by the dancers.
+His choreography incorporates academic dance terminology that imparts a classical quality to all of his works, even his most experimental pieces.
+William Forsythe has cited Rudolf Laban and his Space Harmony movement as an artistic influence, although his ballet technique is significantly shaped by George Balanchine.
+Through the combination of these influences, William Forsythe has developed a technique of dance characterized by its fragmented nature, which further expounds the subtle differences and interconnectedness of modern, postmodern, and contemporary dance.

 Dance and technology

 Reflecting the situation in society at large, contemporary dance is increasingly incorporating overtly technological elements, and, in particular, robots.
 Robotics engineer/dancer Amy LaViers, for example, has incorporated cell phones in a contemporary dance piece calling attention to the issues surrounding our ever-increasing dependence on technology.